logo

 Chief Executive Officer

 Hi, Kishan.
-This is Jeremy Alihop in here.
-Yeah, obviously with perplexity, it's a startup.
+This is Jeremy.
+I'll hop in here.
+Yeah, I mean, obviously, It's a startup.
 It's still very early.
 So nothing material to report there.
 You can find Yelp content and links as you peruse the perplexity experience.
 But this is a new space.
 And so everything's changing fast.
 The interface that they have one day is different the next day.
-So it's kind of a space to watch, is how I would describe it.
-As far as other folks interested in the content, yeah, I would say there's absolutely lots of folks having conversations with us, both directly in the AI category as well as lots of other categories do because we have such great content, hundreds of millions of reviews, human written, trusted.
-And that's really important for a variety of reasons, but especially if you're trying to steer people to local businesses as part of your search or answer experience.
-So obviously nothing to report about today, but we're always talking to people and we're excited about this area in general.
-And then I guess you had a question, have we seen anything new and different on the Google side?
-And I would say nothing to report there.
-Certainly search traffic, traditional SEO is a portion of our engagement, but I haven't seen any serious volatility, anything out of the ordinary.
+So it's kind of a space to watch is how I would describe it.
+As far as other folks interested in the content, yeah, I would say there's absolutely lots of folks having conversations with us, you know, both directly in the AI category as well as lots of other categories do because we have such great content, hundreds of millions of reviews, human written, trusted, and that's really important for a variety of reasons, but especially if you're trying to steer people to local businesses as part of your search or answer experience.
+So, obviously, nothing to report about today, but, you know, we're always talking to people, and we're excited about this area in general.
+And then, I guess, you have a question if we've seen anything new and different on the Google side, and I would say nothing to report there.
+You know, certainly, search traffic traditional SEO as a portion of our engagement, but haven't seen any serious volatility, anything out of the ordinary.

 speaker

 Thank you.
-Appreciate it.
-If I may, given the moderation and paid search during the second half, how do you think about your ad budgets and priorities setting into the 25th?
+Appreciate that.
+Follow-up, if I may.
+Given the moderation in paid search during the second half, how do you think about your ad budgets and priority setting into the 25th?

 speaker